ddebord3/RobotariumSwarmBots/README.md

 # Simulations and Test Runs
 The following videos contain test runs of the code being executed either in the simulation or on the actual robots in the robotarium.

-1. Robotarium Test: https://youtu.be/rFuslhNu4nY.
-This is a test of an earlier version of the code being run on the robots in the robotarium.
+1. Basic Behavoir Test: https://youtu.be/yPNBN1Z8EJ8.
+The following simulation clearly demonstrates the robot's ability to perform basic swarm behavoir (intra-flock collision avoidance, flock centering, and velocity matching) clearly due to the reduced number of obstacles.

 2. Collision Avoidance Test: https://youtu.be/O1DW58kqF9Y.
 This is the current version of the code being run in a simulation where swarms are likely to cross each other paths.
 The resulting video demonstrates the robots ability to avoid one another.

-3. Basic Behavoir Test: The following simulation clearly demonstrates the robot's ability to perform basic swarm behavoir (intra-flock collision avoidance, flock centering, and velocity matching) clearly due to the reduced number of obstacles.
+3. Robotarium Test: https://youtu.be/rFuslhNu4nY.
+This is a test of an earlier version of the code being run on the robots in the robotarium.

 In all videos the following is true of the additional illustrations: